 The Islamic year is called the Hijri and dates are followed by AH - After Hijra.
 The Hijri calendar is based on lunar months.
 There are 354 or 355 days in the Hijri year, which is divided into 12 lunar months and each year is 11 days shorter than the Gregorian year.

-Jeddah's culture is rooted in the Islamic traditions of Arabia.
+Riyadh's culture is rooted in the Islamic traditions of Arabia.
 Among the most highly prized virtues are courtesy and hospitality; visitors are sure to be charmed by the genuine warmth and friendliness of the people.

 Islam is the official religion of KSA.

-Jeddah offers pretty much every type of international cuisine imaginable.
+Riyadh offers pretty much every type of international cuisine imaginable.